Common Back and Spine Injuries After an Accident

 • Frozen shoulder

-Common symptoms of shoulder injury
+Common symptoms of a shoulder injury

 • Shoulder pain in a specific spot that may worsen with exertion

-• Sudden, intense pain in shoulder area
+• Sudden, intense pain in the shoulder area

 • Pale, blue or otherwise discolored shoulder area